stlab/better-code/better-code/src/chapter-3-errors.md

 termination is part of *every* program's reality, it is easier to accept it as a response to bug detection, and to mitigate the effects.

-# Failures
+## Failures

-OK, as much as we all love bugs, it's time to leave them behind and talk about failures.
+As much as we all love bugs, it's time to leave them behind and talk about failures.
 Let's say you identify a condition X where your function is unable to fulfill its primary purpose.
 That can occur one of two ways:

 Something your function calls has a precondition that you're not sure would be satisfied.